brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 \end{enumerate}

+[Should I better describe why each sensitivity is being done - or is this adequate?]

 Likelihood values and estimates of key parameters from each sensitivity are available in Table \ref{tab:sensitivities}.
 Plots of the estimated time-series of spawning biomass and relative spawning biomass are shown in Figures \ref{fig:sens-ssb} and \ref{fig:sens-depl}, respectively.

 The largest change from the base model resulted when recruitment was fixed to be deterministic, and when selectivity for the recreational fleet was set to be asymptotic.
 Assuming deterministic recruitment resulted in a higher stock scale, and different biomass trajectory, but a comparable stock status relative to the base model.
 Assuming asymptotic selectivity for the recreational fleet resulted in a reduction in the scale and status of the stock, such that biomass in 2020 relative to unfished biomass was close to the threshold of 25 percent.

-Four additional sensitivities either had changes in stock scale of greater than 10 percent from the base model or had stock status between the target and threshold ratio values.
+Four additional sensitivities either had changes in stock scale of greater than 10 percent from the base model or had stock status between the management precautionary zone (between the target and threshold ratio values).
 Estimating $L_{\infty}$ and $L_{\infty}$ and $k$ resulted in similarly low stock scale compared to the sensitivity with asymptotic selectivity for the recreational fleet.
 Estimating $L_{\infty}$ resulted in a more pessimistic view of stock status compared to the base, with biomass in 2020 relative to unfished biomass estimated between the threshold and target ratios.
 Data weighting with the McAllister-Ianelli (MI) approach also resulted in biomass in 2020 relative to unfished biomass being between the threshold and target ratios, however the scale was similar to the base model.
 Estimating variation in length for older fish resulted in an increased stock scale, but similar stock status as the base model.

-Data weighting with the Dirichlet-Multinomial, estimating natural mortality, excluding early recreational length comps or fitting them with a different selectivity curve, and allowing dome-shaped selectivity for the commercial fleet were similar to the base model.
+Data weighting with the Dirichlet-Multinomial, estimating natural mortality, excluding early recreational length comps or fitting them with a different selectivity curve, and allowing dome-shaped selectivity for the commercial fleet produced similar results as the base model.

 ### Unresolved Problems and Major Uncertainties

 There were four primary uncertainties in the model given current data availability and model assumptions.
+\begin{enumerate}

-First, selectivity form for the recreational fleet was a major source of uncertainty, not only affecting the scale of the population but also resulting in relative stock size near the lower edge of the management precautionary zone.
-Second, the magnitude of recruitment deviations was a source of uncertainty.
+  \item First, selectivity form for the recreational fleet was a major source of uncertainty, not only affecting the scale of the population but also resulting in relative stock size near the lower edge of the management precautionary zone.

+  \item Second, the magnitude of recruitment deviations was a source of uncertainty.
 Strong recruitment pulses in 1993, 1995, 1999, and 2012 were often estimated during model exploration with some years being stronger in some runs compared to others.
 Recruitment deviations in other years during the 1990s were typically variable, and sometimes greatly so as shown in (Figure \ref{fig:rec-devs}).
-These were likely due to limited samples and variable length within the samples in the recreational length comps.
+These were likely due to limited samples and variable length in the recreational length compositions.
 This variation influences the magnitude of the increase in biomass in the late 1990s and  2000s as well as the magnitude of the decrease in the 2010s.
 Omitting recruitment deviations altogether changes the scale of the model as well.

-The magnitude of recruitment was also affected by the data weighting values, which is the third uncertainty.
+  \item The magnitude of recruitment was also affected by the data weighting values, which is the third uncertainty.
 Data weighting using McAllister-Ianelli reduced the amount of information coming from the recreational fleet, affecting the magnitude of recruitment, and resulting in a more pessimistic stock status.
-Francis and the Dirichlet-Multimonial weighting resulting in similar results.
-The final uncertainty is estimates of growth.
+Francis and the Dirichlet-Multimonial weighting resulted in similar results.

+  \item The final uncertainty is estimates of growth.
 The fixed value for k for quillback rockfish is higher than other published studies, which are typically nearer 0.1, and result in a high $k$/$M$ ratio.
 Profiles for $L_{\infty}$ and $k$ suggest estimating these parameters is feasible, and result in estimates of $k$ nearer literature values.
-Ultimately, we decided to keep the fixed values in the base model given the relatively large number of young fish in the surveys, however estimating growth parameters has a more pessimistic outlook on stock scale and status.
+Ultimately, we decided to keep the fixed values in the base model given the relatively large number of young fish in the surveys, however estimating growth parameters has a more pessimistic outlook on stock scale and status compared to the base model.

+\end{enumerate}

+[These are often the major uncertainties.
+Growth is more my own opinion and doesnt really have as large of an affect on results as the others do.
+Thoughts on these?]

 <!--chapter:end:34diagnostics.Rmd-->